 Quantitative estimates are estimates of totals or of means, medians and other measures of central tendency of quantities based upon some or all of the members of the surveyed population.
-They also specifically involve estimates of the form $\hat{X}/\hat{Y}$ where $\hat{X}$ is an estimate of surveyed population quantity total and $\hat{Y}$ is an estimate of the number of persons in the surveyed population contributing to that total quantity.
+They also specifically involve estimates of the form \hat{X}/\hat{Y} where \hat{X} is an estimate of surveyed population quantity total and \hat{Y} is an estimate of the number of persons in the surveyed population contributing to that total quantity.

 An example of a quantitative estimate is the average number of cigarettes smoked, on Saturday, per person.
-Using the form $\hat{X}/\hat{Y}$ , the numerator ( $\hat{X}$ ) is an estimate of the total number of cigarettes smoked on Saturdays, and its denominator ( $\hat{Y}$ ) is an estimate of the number of persons who reported smoking on Saturday.
+The numerator (\hat{X}) is an estimate of the total number of cigarettes smoked on Saturday, and its denominator (\hat{Y}) is the number of persons who reported smoking on Saturday.